-Pulmonary stenosis is the second most common congenital heart defect.
-It accounts for about 10 % of all congenital heart diseases.
+Pulmonary valve stenosis is the second most common congenital heart defect.
+It accounts for about 10% of all congenital heart diseases.
 Half of all congenital heart defects include PS as a component of the defect.

 An obstruction to blood flow from the right ventricle to the pulmonary arteries is called pulmonary stenosis.
 The blockage is usually at the level of the pulmonary valve and is called valvular PS; however, in rare cases, the blockage may be above the valve (supravalvular PS), below the valve (subvalvular PS), or a combination of blockages (stenosis), as may be seen in patients with Tetralogy of Fallot.